campusbeats/campusbeats.github.io/index.md

 ESLint should run without generating any errors.

-It's significantly easier to do development with ESLint integrated directly into your IDE (such as IntelliJ).
-With ESLint, you can catch errors within your code, and it follows a standard that making it easier to read for other programmers.

 ### Data model unit tests

-To run the unit tests on the data model, invoke the script named 'test', which is defined in the package.json file:
+The script named 'test,' defined in the package.json file, can be invoked to run uni tests on the data model:

 ```
 meteor npm run test
 ```

-This outputs the results to the console.
-Here is an example of a successful run, with timestamps removed:
+The results of the test output to the console.
+For example, a successful run with timestamps removed should look like:

 ```
 [~/github/campusbeats/app]-> meteor npm run test